kklw/airflow_tutorial/README.md

 - generates limited metadata about task landing times, execution durations, and failures of scheduled tasks
 - simple management operations like inspecting and interacting with the CRON processes are difficult for any data stakeholder who lacks a system administration skill set.

+## Alternatives to airflow
+Google DataFlow for streaming data.

 # References
 https://airflow.apache.org/start.html